-- a the Portuguese subsidiary paying the dividends is subject to and not exempt from Portuguese CIT and is not taxed as a CIT transparent entity; and - b the parent company:6 - is resident in another EU Member State, in a European Economic Area (EEA) Member State bound by an administrative cooperation procedure in tax matters
+- the Portuguese subsidiary paying the dividends is subject to and not exempt from Portuguese CIT and is not taxed as a CIT transparent entity; and - b the parent company:7

 Applicability of the double tax treaty is subject to certain administrative requirements.
-To benefit up front from withholding tax relief, the income's recipient shall provide the Portuguese paying entity with an official form (Form 21-RFI) either completed and certified by the foreign tax authorities or accompanied by a certificate issued by the foreign tax authorities attesting the recipient's tax residency and its status subject to tax in its state of residence.
+To benefit up front from withholding tax relief, the income's recipient shall provide the Portuguese paying entity with an official form (Form 21-RFI) accompanied by a certificate issued by the foreign tax authorities attesting the recipient's tax residency and its status subject to tax in its state of residence.

 To qualify for the participation exemption regime, the parent company must provide the Portuguese subsidiary with adequate evidence that the necessary requirements have been met.
-To comply with similar to that established within the European Union, or in a country that has concluded a double tax treaty with Portugal providing for the exchange of information for tax purposes;7
+To comply with requirements, the parent company must provide the Portuguese subsidiary with a declaration issued by the foreign tax authorities attesting the parent company's tax residency and its status subject to tax in its state of residence.

-- is subject to and not exempt from one of the taxes referred to in Article 2 of the Parent-Subsidiary Directive, 8 or is subject to a tax similar to Portuguese CIT with a nominal tax rate not lower than 12.6 per cent; 9 or - holds, directly or indirectly, a stake of at least 10 per cent in the capital or voting rights of the Portuguese subsidiary, for an uninterrupted period of at least one year prior to the distribution date of the dividends.
+- is resident in another EU Member State, in a European Economic Area (EEA) Member State bound by an administrative cooperation procedure in tax matters similar to that established within the European Union, or in a country that has concluded a double tax treaty with Portugal providing for the exchange of information for tax purposes;8 - is subject to and not exempt from one of the taxes referred to in Article 2 of the Parent-Subsidiary Directive, 9 or is subject to a tax similar to Portuguese CIT with a nominal tax rate not lower than 12.6 per cent; 10 or - holds, directly or indirectly, a stake of at least 10 per cent in the capital or voting rights of the Portuguese subsidiary, for an uninterrupted period of at least one year prior to the distribution date of the dividends.